How to Potty Train a Dog Living in an Apartment. Keeping a dog as a pet when living in a house with a huge backyard is somewhat of a breeze.

 Lay down newspapers or pee pads so the dog can relieve itself while you’re away.

 #3 Keep an eye on the dog and learn how to recognize the signs

 It’s always a good idea to keep a pee pad somewhere in the house if there isn’t enough time to get the dog outside.

 However, you should keep an eye on the signs the dog might want to “go.”

 - Sudden trotting away (the dog might abruptly stop doing something and walk away)

 - Sniffing the floor (it’s looking for a nice place to pee or poop)

 - Restlessness (the dog can’t stop fidgeting)

-- Circling around one spot (again, it’s looking for the perfect area to soil)
+- Circling one spot (again, it’s looking for the perfect area to soil)